Sustainable Business Development

 MorphoSys tries to minimize the amount of harmful substances used in its laboratories.
 Only those who are specially trained are allowed to work with toxins.
 Work involving contagious pathogens can only be carried out in secure laboratories.
 MorphoSys only uses certified companies to dispose of chemical waste and also refrains from labeling antibodies with radioactive substances.

 11 Figure Occupational Safety at MorphoSys

-To control and regulate these processes in its own development department, MorphoSys created an integrated quality management system that complies with the principles of Good Manufacturing Practice (GMP), Good Clinical Practice (GCP) and Good Laboratory Practice (GLP).
+To control and regulate these processes in its own development department, MorphoSys created an integrated quality management system that complies with the principles of Good Manufacturing Practice (GMPGMP: Good management practice; term for the control and management of manufacturing and quality control testing of pharmaceutical products and medical devices), Good Clinical Practice (GCP) and Good Laboratory Practice (GLP).
 An independent quality assurance department ensures that all development activities comply with national and international laws, rules and guidelines.
-The Quality Assurance Manager reports to and coordinates activities with the Chief Executive Officer to meet the stringent quality standards, ensure product quality and data integrity, as well as the safety of volunteers and patients in clinical trials.
+The Quality Assurance Manager reports to and coordinates activities with the Chief Executive Officer to meet the stringent quality standards, ensure product quality and data integrity as well as the safety of volunteers and patients in clinical trials.

 The Quality Assurance Department prepares an annual review plan using a risk-based approach that is used when auditing the contract research institutes, suppliers and contract manufacturers selected for clinical studies as well as MorphoSys’s own departments.

 MorphoSys holds a manufacturing license for the approval of tested compounds for its proprietary development activities and was also issued a certificate from the German authorities of Upper Bavaria confirming the Company’s compliance with Good Manufacturing Practice (GMP) standards and guidelines.